 Smoking involves breathing in cigarette smoke, which goes into the lungs and causes damage.
-Up to 70 of the chemicals contained in cigarette smoke are known to be carcinogens (substances that promote cancer) and they can damage your airways and the small sacs of air – called alveoli – that are found in your lungs.
+Up to 70 of the chemicals contained in cigarette smoke are known to be carcinogens (substances that promote cancer), and they can damage your airways and the small sacs of air – called alveoli – that are found in your lungs.

-In addition to causing COPD, smoking causes numerous other health issues, affecting your overall health, your immune system, your quality of life and increasing your risk of stroke, coronary heart disease, and numerous types of cancer.
+In addition to causing COPD, smoking causes numerous other health issues, affecting your overall health, your immune system, and your quality of life and increasing your risk of stroke, coronary heart disease, and numerous types of cancer.
 If you’re a smoker, consider speaking to your doctor about quitting smoking and other ways to improve your general health.

 If you smoked during your teenage years or were exposed to secondhand smoke during childhood, you may suffer from slow lung growth and development.
 This can also increase your risk of COPD when you’re an adult.

 In the US, statistics show that smoking causes 79% of all cases of COPD.
 It’s a similar case in the UK, where around a quarter of deaths among smokers are caused by COPD.

 COPD is a long-term condition that affects about 251 million people worldwide.
 Figures even suggest that by 2030, COPD could become the third leading cause of death in the world.

 Not all smokers – even those who smoke heavily – have COPD.
 In fact, research shows that nearly one-third of cases occur in people who’ve never smoked.
 That’s because other factors can be involved in the development of COPD.

 COPD develops as a result of long-term damage to the lungs that causes them to become narrowed, inflamed, and obstructed.
 Aside from smoking, other causes include:

 - A family history of chronic lung disease